NEW EXHIBITS

 The former buttery, which accompanied the Ann Currie Bell House, has been converted to a “Colonial Wash House.”
 Visitors can imagine how laundry would have been done during the late 1700s.

-Located on the grounds of the Maple Lane Complex.
+Located on the grounds of the Maple Lane Campus.

 Colonial Herb Garden